Dona Ivone Lara: Biography

 Dona Ivone Lara was born as Yvonne Lara da Costa on April 13, 1922 on the street Voluntários da Pátria, in Botafogo, Zona Sul in Rio de Janeiro.
 She was the first daughter of seamstress Emerentina Bento da Silva and João da Silva Lara.
-Parallelly in work, both of her parents had musical interests: he was a 7-string guitar player and participated in parades with the Bloco dos Africanos, and she was an excellent singer and lended her soprano voice to traditional ranchos carnavalescos in Rio de Janeiro, such as Flor do Abacate and Ameno Resedá – in which João also performed.
+Parallelly in work, both of her parents had musical interests: he was a 7-string guitar player and participated in parades with the Bloco dos Africanos, and she was an excellent singer and lent her soprano voice to traditional ranchos carnavalescos in Rio de Janeiro, such as Flor do Abacate and Ameno Resedá – in which João also performed.
 Trained in nursing and social work, she was a health professional for more than 30 years before retiring in 1977.

 With the death of her father, when she was younger than 3 years old, and her mother, when she was 16 years old, she was raised by aunts and uncles.
 She learned how to play cavaquinho from them, and listened to samba alongside her cousin, Mestre Fuleiro.
 She took voice lessons from Lucília Guimarães and was praised by Dona Lucília's husband, the Brazilian composer Heitor Villa-Lobos.

 She married Oscar Costa on December 4, 1947, at the age of 25.
 Oscar Costa was the son of Alfredo Costa, the president of the Prazer da Serrinha samba school.
 At Prazer da Serrinha she met several composers who later became her partners in several compositions, among them Mano Décio da Viola e Silas de Oliveira.
 Dona Ivone and Oscar Costa had two sons, Alfredo and Odir, and were married for 28 years until his death.
 She lost her son Odir to complications from diabetes in 2008.